-For example, one in three people aged 50 to 75 aren’t on schedule with their colon cancer screenings.
+For example, 1 in 3 people aged 50 to 75 aren’t on schedule with their colon cancer screenings.
 About 30% of people over age 65 don’t get an annual flu shot, and 2/3 opt out of the recommended shingles vaccine.

-If you’ve hit the half-century mark, here are the tests and vaccines you need to stay in tip-top health:
+If you’ve hit the half-century mark, you need some tests and vaccines to stay in tip-top health.

 Shingles.
 The CDC recommends all healthy adults 50 and older get two doses of Shingrix, the newest shingles vaccine.
 You should get the shots 2 to 6 months apart.
 It’s much more effective than the older Zostavax, which was taken off the market in 2020.
 You should get Shingrix even if you’ve had Zostavax or if you can’t remember whether you have had the chickenpox.
 Most people have been exposed to the virus.
 (The vaccine is also approved for anyone over the age of 18 who are at risk for shingles because they are or will be immunodeficient or immunosuppressed.)

 Flu.
 Older adults should get the flu shot every year.
 A big majority of people who die or are hospitalized with the flu are seniors.
 If you’re over age 65, ask about the Fluzone High-Dose vaccine, which has four times more antigen than regular flu shots.
 Another vaccine called Fluad also may offer more protection to seniors.